SamsungLabs/imvoxelnet/README.md

 # ImVoxelNet: Image to Voxels Projection for Monocular and Multi-View General-Purpose 3D Object Detection

-This project hosts the code for implementing monocular and multi-view 3D object detector ImVoxelNet, as presented in our paper:
+This repository contains implementation of the monocular/multi-view 3D object detector ImVoxelNet, introduced in our paper:

 > **ImVoxelNet: Image to Voxels Projection for Monocular and Multi-View General-Purpose 3D Object Detection**<br>
 > [Danila Rukhovich](https://github.com/filaPro),